rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 * All sets to which a set is an inner set are said to be the set's **outer** sets.

-Because any set is a *simple subset* to itself, any set can be understood to be an inner and an outer set to itself (loops).
-In contrary to that no set is a *strict subset* and therefore neither a strict inner, nor a strict outer set to itself (no loops).
+Not that, if the *simple subset* operator would have been used in the above two definitions, then any set would be an inner and an outer set to itself (i.e. loops).
+However, since the *proper subset* operator was used instead, no set is an inner and an outer set to itself (i.e. no loops).

-Note that two sets, which are disjoint from one another, are not understood to be outside of each other, not even if both sets have the same parent set (i.e. siblings).
+Note that two disjoint sets are not understood to be outside of each other, not even if both sets have the same parent set (i.e. siblings).
 That is because neither of them is an inner set of the other.
 Hence, "outside" and "not inside" are not equivalent!

-* Any outer set of set `s` is an **ancestor set** to `s` and as such **super-ordinate** to, or **more significant** than `s`.
+* Any outer set of set `s` is said to be an **ancestor** set to `s` and as such **super-ordinate** to, or **more significant** than `s`.
-* Any inner set of set `s` is a **descendant set** to `s` and as such **sub-ordinate** to, or **less significant** than `s`.
+* Any inner set of set `s` is said to be a **descendant** set to `s` and as such **sub-ordinate** to, or **less significant** than `s`.

-Note that no set is understood to be an ancestor and/or a descendant set to itself (no loops).
-Likewise, disjoint sets are neither understood as being ancestors nor descendants to each other.
+Note that no set is understood to be an ancestor and/or a descendant set to itself (i.e. no loops).
+Likewise, disjoint sets are neither ancestors nor descendants to each other.

 Note that the empty set `{}` is a strict subset to any non-empty set.
 Because of that, any non-empty set is an ancestor set to the empty set.
 The empty set